EnamiYa/EnamiYa/README.md

 ![](https://github.com/EnamiYa/EnamiYa/blob/main/japanese%20temple.gif)

 ### Hello World 👋
 It's a pleasure to see you here!
 I am Imane, a second-year Computer Science student at the University of Waterloo.
-I am passionate about developing software that benefits communities and improves our lives.
+I am passionate about developing software that benefits communities and improves people's lives.

 * 🔭 I’m currently working on a personal website.
 * 🌱 I’m learning React.